President and Commissioner

 Kyrias holds a Bachelor of Science Degree in Kinesiology-Sports Communications/Broadcast from Indiana University in Bloomington, Indiana, where is also was a goaltender on the hockey team and a member of the Singing Hoosiers.

-He and his wife, Dory, reside in Flower Mound, Texas, along with their two daughters Dorothy and Ellie.
+He and his wife, Dory, have two daughters, Dorothy and Ellie.

 Craig Barnett provides NCAA Education and Compliance resources for the NAHL, NA3HL, and NAPHL.
 Barnett's experience and relationships in the college hockey world provides a unique perspective to coaches and players in the NAHL family of leagues looking to gain opportunities at the next level.